mljar/mljar-supervised/README.md

 ## Automated Machine Learning :rocket:

 The `mljar-supervised` is an Automated Machine Learning Python package that works with tabular data.
-It is designed to save time for a data scientist :sunglasses:.
+It is designed to save time for a data scientist.
 It abstracts the common way to preprocess the data, construct the machine learning models, and perform hyper-parameters tuning to find the best model :trophy:.
 It is no black-box as you can see exactly how the ML pipeline is constructed (with a detailed Markdown report for each ML model).

 The `mljar-supervised` will help you with:
- - explaining and understanding your data,
+ - explaining and understanding your data (Automatic Exploratory Data Analysis),
- - trying many different machine learning models,
+ - trying many different machine learning models (Algorithm Selection and Hyper-Parameters tuning),
- - creating Markdown reports from analysis with details about all models,
+ - creating Markdown reports from analysis with details about all models (Atomatic-Documentation),
  - saving, re-running and loading the analysis and ML models.

 It has three built-in modes of work: